 I highly recommend the zipline trip at Morne Coubaril on St. Lucia.
 It includes a boat trip to Soufriere with views of the Pitons, followed by a really great zipline trip.
 The first line starts off a 60 foot platform and there were 8-10 ziplines from platform to platform.
 Our guides took safety very seriously; we were always hooked up with a safety line and had a thorough safety briefing beforehand.

-The other issue I had was from an excursion we booked in St. Maarten, the America's Cup Sailing.
-The excursion was fantastic and I would highly recommend it, but it was supposed to start at 11:30 and it was 1:00-1:30 before we finally started.
-It wasn't clear why - one of the crew said another cruise ship was late docking and the first trip of the day was delayed because of that, throwing off every trip after that (we were the third).
+We booked the America's Cup Sailing excursion through Celebrity.
+The excursion was fantastic and I would highly recommend it (I would rate the actual trip a 5+), but it was supposed to start at 11:30 and it was 1:00-1:30 before we finally started.
+It wasn't clear why - one of the crew said another cruise ship was late docking and the first trip of the day was delayed because of that, throwing off our trip.
 My complaint is that we were kept waiting on the dock for over half an hour with no information or explanation.
 Then we were moved to the shopping area and told it would be another half hour.
 Then we moved to the taxi dock for another 20 minutes before the tender finally arrived.
+We all loaded into the tender then spent another 30 minutes as we went to the 3 sailboats, and swapped places with the earlier excursion.
 As expected we were hot, frustrated and angry by the time we finally got on the ship.
 If they had told us that the trip would be delayed we could have gone off and done something else instead of just SITTING and WAITING.
-Someone on Celebrity should have informed us of these delays, offering us the choice of a cancellation.
-I complained to Guest Relations and received no satisfaction, except that they would speak to the vendor.
+Someone on Celebrity should have informed us of these delays, offering us the choice of a cancellation, and America's Cup Racing should have kept them informed.
+I complained to Guest Relations on Celebrity and received no satisfaction, except that they would speak to the vendor.
 A partial refund would have been appropriate.
-I will be writing to their corporate office regarding this issue.